 Introduction to Patterns of Power

-The books use case studies to provide empirical evidence for their claims and they provide links to source material, much of which is accessible on the Internet, so that readers can easily research for themselves into subjects which are of interest to them.
+The books use case studies to provide empirical evidence for their claims and they provide links to source material, much of which is accessible on the Internet.
+This provides a starting point for readers to do further research for themselves into subjects which are of interest to them.
 A conventional book is limited to the scope between its covers, but these books, with their hyperlinks to the Internet, offer a structured portal to almost endless information.

 The project’s objectives